 It is important to have a hitch and vehicle that is designed to pull the loads that will be required of it.
 A car may have a smaller tow bar and hitch to pull small trailers, but is not designed for heavier loads.
 Every vehicle has a specified limit as to the loads it can tow.
 The tow bar is installed on the vehicle, under the tailgate; it must be installed correctly.

 Be Familiar with Hitch Terms

-- Gooseneck Hitch – This hitch is different than a ball hitch because the trailer is mounted onto the centre of a truck bed.
+Gooseneck Hitch – This hitch is different than a ball hitch because the trailer is mounted onto the center of a truck bed.

 4 Types of Trailer Hitch

 This is the most common hitch for most SUVs and pick-up trucks.
 This consists of a metal ball that is attached to the tow bar of the vehicle.
 The ball sizes vary with larger ones suitable for heavier towing.
 Make sure the vehicle ball matches the size of the trailer socket.

 These also consist of a ball, but it is attached to the bed of a truck instead of a towbar at the back.
 This is usually used to tow larger trailers like those used for horses, known as gooseneck trailers.

 3. Fifth Wheel Trailer Hitch

 This is the strongest hitch.
 This hitch is employed on larger trucks.
 It is a permanent hitch, mounted to a steel plate on the bed.